MRemetz/CS554/db_api/README.md

 ## CS-554 Assignment 6: Data API

-A minimal api utilizing redis and a web worked.
+A minimal api utilizing redis and a web worker to access and manipulate data in a local dataset.

 ## Server
 `GET /api/people/:id`